 Welcome to CanWEA’s Media Room.
 Check back often for timely and relevant information about the Canadian Wind Energy Association and Canada’s wind energy industry.

 The Canadian Wind Energy Association (CanWEA) is the voice of Canada’s wind energy industry, actively promoting the responsible and sustainable growth of wind energy.
 A national non-profit association, CanWEA serves as Canada’s leading source of credible information on wind energy and its social, economic and environmental benefits.
 Join us on Facebook, follow us on Twitter and join the conversation at windfacts.ca.

 To learn more about CanWEA, please visit our About Us page.

-Montréal, July 17, 2014 – The Canadian Wind Energy Association (CanWEA) is pleased by the Quebec government’s announcement today of the creation of a task force in the wind energy sector. (more…)
+Montréal, December 16, 2014 – The Canadian Wind Energy Association (CanWEA) is pleased to note that Hydro-Québec’s latest request for proposals for the production of 450 MW confirms the highly competitive nature of Quebec’s wind energy industry. (more…)

 Vancouver, British Columbia – December 16, 2014 – The Canadian Wind Energy Association (CanWEA) calls on the Government of British Columbia to send a clear signal on future market opportunities for wind energy in British Columbia in the wake of its decision to approve the $8.77 billion Site C hydroelectric dam project. (more…)